co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_load-cart-from-session.md

 For example if you have a returning customer that started as a guest and then logs in to their account.
 WooCommerce will then merge the carts together should the customer already have a saved cart.

 It can also be used to transfer the cart over to the web version of your store.
-This allows the customer to continue shopping or checkout what they have added via your app if you don't yet have a checkout system in your app.
+This allows the customer to continue shopping or checkout what they already have in the cart added via your app.
+Handy if you don't yet have a checkout system in your app.

 When a cart is loaded, the original session handler in the core of WooCommerce will be used to handle the cart from then on.
 You can choose to override the cart (if anything is set) via the web or merge the data together.